izumin5210/eslint-plugin-reselect/README.md

   * Function called with 2 parameters
   * First parameter must be `state`
 * reselect/prefer-create-selector: Instead of use selector in selector, prefer use of createSelector function.
-* reselect/prefer-create-structured-selector: Instead of use selector in selector, prefer use of createStructuredSelector function.

 All rules except `reselect/call` are triggered when :
  * `reselect` is imported